artificially-ai/icecast_scraper/README.md

 - sudo easy_install pip

-You are now good to go.
+Now install BS4 and you are now good to go.